Jump to content

 Kruger National Park, October 2024

 Two Honeyguiders are visiting Kruger National Park 10-23 October 2024 on a holiday arranged and led by Geoff Crane, who guides all of Honeyguide's holidays in southern Africa.
-They would be very happy to have up to three additional Honeyguiders with them (a practical number in one vehicle) - now one space available.
+They would be very happy to have up to three additional Honeyguiders with them (a practical number in one vehicle) - all places now taken.
 This is a holiday that is already guaranteed to run.
 The cost within South Africa will be R105,000 (ZAR, rands) per person sharing (at today’s rate of exchange that is about £4,300).
 The idea is that you book directly with Geoff Crane - we'll put you in touch - though we can arrange a flight-inclusive package if you wish.

 The itinerary - here - uses three bases within Kruger National Park for 13 nights.
 There is lots of information about Kruger National Park on our Kruger web page, including previous holiday reports.
 Photos of wildlife in Kruger NP, by Geoff Crane, on Facebook.